Education in New York (state): Primary and secondary schools

 Public secondary education consists of high schools that teach elective courses in trades, languages, and liberal arts with tracks for gifted, college-bound and industrial arts students.
 New York is one of seven states that mandate the teaching of Holocaust and genocide studies at some point in elementary or secondary school curricula.

 One of the major public policy issues in recent decades has been the attempt by poorer communities to get more state funding to compensate for what they cannot generate in property taxes.
 The reliance of most communities on local property taxes to support schools has created the paradoxical situation of residents in wealthier communities paying a lower tax rate than residents in communities of lower average income.

 While state law has required integrated schools since 1900 (overturning an 1894 law that permitted communities to establish separate schools for children of African-American descent), patterns of residential segregation in many areas has often led to de facto segregated schools.
 As studies have shown the importance of integrating children from different economic classes, more than ethnic groups, communities are devising different methods, such as magnet schools, to deal with attracting diverse groups of students.

 Charter schools

 As of 2024, there were 343 charter schools serving 170,000 students in the state.

 History

+Before 1847, the state apparently had county-level school superintendents, but these were abolished across the state in that year.

 Carol O'Connor notes that between 1896 and 1935, the state legislature made eight amendments to the compulsory education law.
 The solons were responding to pressure from labor unions and advocates of child welfare.
 The goal was to keep children in school for a longer period of time, which would in turn keep them off the labor market.
 Labor permits for children under 16 steadily became harder to obtain.

 Between 2000 and 2009, school enrollment declined by 121,000 students, and the number of teachers increased by 15,000.
 The student:teacher ratio was the eighth lowest in the country, 13:1.
 At $16,000, its per student spending was the nation's highest.